 • buying any cryptocurrency on exchange 1

 • transferring the crypto from exchange 1 to exchange 2

 • withdrawing the money from exchange 2

 There is no use of trading the coins if the cross-exchange difference is lower than 2%.
 The goal is to look for an arbitrage which leads to 2% profit or more, as it will cover up all the transaction costs and transfer fees.

 Gain Profit with Intra-exchange Arbitrage

 Intra-arbitrage is done by the triangular arbitrage and involves gaining profit with the price differences between three currencies on the same exchange.
 As it focuses on one particular exchange, it cuts out the cost of transferring crypto from one exchange to another.

 For example, you can buy 10 ETH with USD that will cost you $2856.
 You can use this ETH to buy BTC.
 10 ETH will get you 0.28 BTC.
-Now, you can convert this BTC into USD.
+You can now convert this BTC to USD.
 0.28 BTC will yield $2890, leading to a profit of $34.